Odontites luteus

 Odontites luteus is a plant belonging to the genus Odontites in the family Orobanchaceae.

 Description

-Odontites luteus is an annual plant, hemiparasite, 10 to 60 cm high.
+Odontites luteus is an annual plant, hemiparasite, high.
 The leaves are linear, narrow and generally entire.

 The inflorescences are organized in unilateral clusters.
 The pubescent corolla, with ciliate-bearded margins, has a deep yellow color.
 The stamens are clearly prominent outside the corolla.

 The number of chromosomes of this species is 2n = 20.

 Habitat and distribution

 Odontites luteus is distributed in Europe and North Africa (subsp. reboudii).
 It grows in steppes, garrigues and in the edge of dry forests.
 It prefers moderately dry soils, usually limestone, poor in clay, but always in sunny exposure.

 In Central Europe, this plant belongs to the Festuco-Brometea and Sedo-Scleranthetea classes.